4 Tips for High Net Worth Retirement Planning

 A high net worth can support a more comfortable retirement, but does not guarantee it.
 It’s still possible to overspend, face a high tax burden, and watch savings lose value over time as inflation rises.

 Retirement planning can put your money to work for you.
-That can mean finding investment options that fit into your tolerance for risk to achieve your goals.
+That can mean finding investment options that fit into your tolerance for risk to pursue your goals.
 This process can also lead to a lower tax burden through tax reduction strategies.
 Additionally, retirement planning can help you structure your estate and determine beneficiaries for investment accounts.

 There’s a lot to think about when it comes to retirement planning for high net worth individuals.
 The following pieces of advice can help you make more informed decisions about your financial future as a retiree.